DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 * The number of unique classes/labels in the data set is 43
 * No abnormalities is identified

-#### 2. Visualization of the dataset.
+#### 3. Visualization of the dataset.

+It can be interesting to look at the distribution of classes in the training, validation and test set.
+We need to check if the distribution is the same and if there are more examples of some classes than others.
+The `matplotlib` library is a great resource for doing visualizations in Python.

 This bar chart shows how the data is distributed: blue for the training data set and yellow for the validation.

 ![alt text][image3]

+---

 ### Design and Test a Model Architecture

+I designed and implemented a deep learning model that learns to recognize traffic signs on the German Traffic Sign Dataset.
+After looking into some CNN tutorials, the LeNet-5 implementation is a solid starting point.
+From there, I have changed the architecture of LeNet-5 to get better performance.

 #### 1. Image data preprocessing

 At the first step, I decided to convert the images to grayscale because color is not an important feature in the project.
 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image1] ![alt text][image2]

-At the last step, I normalized the image data, so the data has zero mean and equal variance and the position of the image doesn't matter.
+The image data should be normalized so that the data has mean zero and equal variance.
+For image data, I use a quick way (pixel - 128)/ 128 to approximately normalize the data.

-To increase the accuracy of the validation set, I decided to change the architecture of the LeNet network from the lecture.

 #### 2. Model architecture